ChQf/ChQf.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a postgraduate student majoring in Power Systems & Automation with the College of Electrical Engineering & Automation, Fuzhou University, Fuzhou, China.
+Currently, I am a postgraduate student majoring in Power System & Automation with the College of Electrical Engineering & Automation, Fuzhou University, Fuzhou, China.
 I received my B.Eng degree in Electrical Engineering & Automation from Fuzhou University, Fuzhou, China, in 2018.
 Then, I was recommended for admission to be a postgraduate without exams.
 My current research interests are **the application of big data/machine learning in power systems (evaluation, prediction, and optimization)**.